 Finally, the last parameter is the private key for the account.

 Once again, we’re using the

-	-t option to indicate that this is a Testnet transaction, so it should be broadcasted to Testnet.
+-t option to indicate that this is a testnet transaction, so it should be broadcast to testnet.

-	If valid, the transaction will be broadcasted to the network and the command will respond with a transaction ID.
+If valid, the transaction will be broadcast to the network, and the command will respond with a transaction ID.

 To obtain the raw, serialized transaction payload without broadcasting it, you can add the